 The Group's policy is to minimize interest rate risk exposures on the borrowing from the banks and the sum payable to Focus Energy Limited.
-Interest rate on the sum payable to Focus Energy Limited is linked to actual interest incurred by Focus capped between 6.5 per cent and 10 per cent on the chargeable sum (as defined under amendment in agreement for assignment of participating interest).
-Borrowing from the Gynia Holdings Ltd. is at fixed interest rate and therefore, doesn't expose the Group to risk from changes in interest rate.
+Interest rate on the sum payable to Focus Energy Limited is linked to actual interest incurred by Focus capped between 6.5 percent and 10 percent on the chargeable sum (as defined under amendment in agreement for assignment of participating interest).
+Borrowing from the Gynia Holdings Ltd. is at fixed interest rate and therefore, does not expose the Group to risk from changes in interest rate.
+The interest rate on bond issued during the year is fixed at 8% per annum.
 The Group is exposed to changes in market interest rates through bank borrowings at variable interest rates.
-Interest rate on US\$ 110 million bank borrowing is 5 per cent plus LIBOR; on US\$ 40 million bank borrowing is 4 per cent plus LIBOR and on US\$ 180 million bank borrowing is 4.1 per cent plus LIBOR (detailed in note 14).
+Interest rate on US\$ 110 million bank borrowing is 5 percent plus LIBOR; on US\$ 40 million bank borrowing is 4 percent plus LIBOR and on US\$ 180 million bank borrowing is 4.1 percent plus LIBOR (detailed in note 14).